Painter license requirements by state: A comprehensive guide

 Virginia

-Virginia's painting and wall-covering contractors require a state license from the Department of Professional and Occupational Regulation.
-There are Class A and Class B contractor licenses depending on years of experience and worth.
-Since March 2016, all applicants require pre-approval from the department before sitting for their trade exam.
+Virginia’s painting contractors require a state license from the Department of Professional and Occupational Regulation.
+There are three classes of contractor licenses depending on value or contract worth:

 Washington

-General and specialty contractors are required to be licensed in Washington State.
+General and specialty contractors are required to register with the Department of Labor & Industries in Washington State.
 This includes contractors in the specialty of painting and wall covering.
+They do not require contractors to be licensed at the state level.

-To register as a contractor, you must register with the WA Secretary of State and show proof of general liability insurance.
+To register as a contractor, you must register with the Department of Revenue, purchase a surety bond and show proof of general liability insurance.
 No coursework or test is required.

 West Virginia